waynew/salt-standalone-sample/README.md

 > - git checkout
 > - cd into repository's deploy directory, run salt against top.sls

 This is an example of how to do that.
-For simplicity's sake, you can just use the Dockerfile like so:
+For simplicity's sake, to get a feel for what it's doing, you can just download the Dockerfile and use it like so:

     docker build -t salt-standalone .
     docker run -it -p 5042:5042 --rm --name salty_app salt-standalone